 - Chopped tomatoes (a great base for sauces and stews)

-- Coconut milk (a staple for vegan curries!)
+- Canned coconut milk (a staple for vegan curries!)

 - Olives